 Be the Change.
 Through the Sodina website, blog, and social media channels, we are asking for your help to engage and inspire people to collaborate, share, listen, and to intentionally connect more freely with each other.
 We’ll do this through stories, ideas, and challenging the status quo.
-This is meant to encourage people to get their family and friends, and even themselves, to share their stories of a loved one lost to violence in the hopes of building empathy and compassion towards others.
+This is meant to encourage people to get their family, friends, and even themselves to share their stories of a loved one lost to violence in the hopes of building empathy and compassion towards others.
 As these stories and ideas are shared, a constellation of healing and learning is cultivated within and between communities.
-People will realize the stories they are reading or hearing could be their own or those of someone close to them, and move them to take action.
+People will realize the stories they are reading or hearing could be their own or those of someone close to them, and be moved to take action.

 As people become more aware of the scale, scope, and proximity of violence, and are moved by the impact of violent deaths in our country, they may ask, “what can I do?”
 Here we have an outlet for individuals and communities to engage and get involved.
 We will help people to advocate for brain health science and the study of the underpinnings of violence, to advocate for responsible gun ownership and safety, to understand self-injury and suicide prevention, to understand and to engage in the legislative process at a local or state level, or to build stronger communities by curbing bullying or promoting restorative justice.

 This is an evolving project and therefore there are other things we hope to accomplish with this project as well, so please stay tuned for updates on our progress.
 It is support like yours that will help roll this out.
 Please take a look and follow us as we grow.[email protected]